envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 are:

 %CLIENT_IP%
-   The original client IP which is already added by envoy as a :ref:`x-forwarded-for <config_http_conn_man_headers_x-forwarded-for>` request header.
+   The original client IP which is already added by Envoy as a :ref:`x-forwarded-for <config_http_conn_man_headers_x-forwarded-for>` request header.

 %PROTOCOL%
-    The original protocol which is already added by envoy as a :ref:`x-forwarded-proto <config_http_conn_man_headers_x-forwarded-proto>` request header.
+    The original protocol which is already added by Envoy as a :ref:`x-forwarded-proto <config_http_conn_man_headers_x-forwarded-proto>` request header.